barty-s/art-quiz-app/README.md

 - https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-background - this site breaks down the specificities of flexbox.
 - https://www.freecodecamp.org/news/three-dots-operator-in-javascript/ - for explanation of the three dot spread operator in JavaScript
 - https://www.w3schools.com/js/js_arrow_function.asp - for explanation of the arrow function in JavaScript
+- https://sabe.io/blog/javascript-yes-no-confirmation-box - for explanation of Confirm box in JavaScript

 #### Media